Corporate deli hamper

 Trusted by 1,000+ companies

-Where a Personalised food gift fits in a branded gift programme
+Where a corporate deli hamper fits in a branded gift programme

-Printed food packaging sits one level below the hamper.
-Think a single 250g jar of honey with your label, a 200ml bottle of rapeseed oil, a 227g pot of jam or a 100g coffee pack.
-It is the unit a recipient unscrews and uses, so the brand stays in a kitchen for the two or three weeks it takes to finish the contents.
-That dwell time is the point of putting a logo on something edible rather than disposable.
+A corporate deli hamper sits at the considered end of a branded gift programme.
+Think a curated box of gourmet groceries: a 250g jar of honey with your label, a 200ml bottle of rapeseed oil, a 227g pot of jam and a 100g coffee pack, assembled around a branded hero.
+Each item is unscrewed and used, so the brand stays in a recipient's kitchen for the two or three weeks it takes to finish the contents.
+That dwell time is the point of a hamper of edibles rather than a disposable giveaway.

-These items work as a desk drop at a trade stand, a one-piece thank-you in the post, or the branded hero inside a larger build.
-Personalised Hampers gather several of these grocery items into a curated assortment when a single jar feels too light for the occasion.
-The individual item and the hamper are different briefs, and this page is about the item.
+A deli hamper works as a desk drop at a trade stand, a posted thank-you, or the branded hero of a wider send.
+Personalised food hampers gather several grocery lines into a curated assortment when a single jar feels too light for the occasion.
+This page is about the full hamper build and the deli lines that go inside it.

-A personalised food gift built on a custom-label jar also solves a problem a generic promotional product cannot: it is consumed, not stored in a drawer.
-A 50-unit run of branded chutney for a farm-shop supplier reads as considered, because the personalised food gift matches the recipient's own trade.
+A printed deli hamper built on custom-label jars also solves a problem a generic promotional product cannot: it is consumed, not stored in a drawer.
+A 50-unit run of branded chutney and biscuits for a farm-shop supplier reads as considered, because the corporate deli hamper matches the recipient's own trade.

 The core mechanic is straightforward.
-We take a genuine food product, a jar of set honey, a bottle of cold-pressed oil or a pack of ground coffee, and apply a label printed with your artwork.
-The food is real and made by a named producer; the branding lives on the label and any outer wrap.
+We take genuine food products, a jar of set honey, a bottle of cold-pressed oil or a pack of ground coffee, apply a label printed with your artwork, then present them together in a branded box.
+The food is real and made by named producers; the branding lives on the labels, the outer box and any card.
 Your logo does not change the recipe inside.

-A Personalised food gift built this way carries a real ingredient story, so the label can name the producer, the flavour and the net weight.
-Personalised food gifts give you the wider shortlist of brandable edibles when you want to compare formats before committing to one grocery line.
+A corporate deli hamper built this way carries a real ingredient story, so each label can name the producer, the flavour and the net weight.
+Personalised food gifts give you the wider shortlist of brandable edibles when you want to compare formats before committing to a hamper line-up.

 Finishing lifts a plain label into something that reads as a gift.
 Hot-foil for a logo, a die-cut shape for a round jar shoulder, or a kraft face for an artisan look are all available per line.
 Each suits a different brand register.